CSCI-GA-2820-FA22-001/products/README.md

         "id": 2,
         "name" : "iphone",
         "price" : 50,
-        "description" : "This is ihopne"
+        "description" : "This is iphone"
     }
     ```